Be (Beady Eye album): Release and promotion

-Gallagher wanted the album to be titled Universal Gleam, but was outvoted by the rest of the band and label.
-Universal Gleam was later used for the title of a track on Gallagher's debut solo album As You Were.

-The first song released from the album was "Flick of the Finger", which music video was premiered at Beady Eye's official website.
-The song peaked at number 138 in the UK, however, the song was not the first single from the album.
-The first official single from the album was "Second Bite of the Apple".
-It was due to receive its first UK Radio airplay on Zane Lowe's BBC Radio 1 programme on 15 April 2013, but Zane Lowe then announced it has been rescheduled to 29 April.
-"Second Bite of the Apple" charted at number 112 in the UK.
-It was also performed live on BBC talent show The Voice UK semi-final on Saturday 15 June 2013.
-The double A-side "Shine a Light" / "The World's Not Set in Stone" was released on 19 August.
-The double A-side "Iz Rite" / "Soul Love" was released on 25 November.
+The first track released from the album was "Flick of the Finger", premiered via the band's official website alongside a music video.
+Although it charted in the UK, it was not billed as the lead single.

+The first official single was "Second Bite of the Apple".
+The song was originally scheduled for first UK radio play on Zane Lowe's BBC Radio 1 programme on 15 April 2013 before being rescheduled to 29 April.
+It was later performed on The Voice UK during the semi-final broadcast on 15 June 2013.

+The double A-side "Shine a Light" / "The World's Not Set in Stone" was released on 19 August 2013, followed by the double A-side "Iz Rite" / "Soul Love" on 25 November 2013.

-The band used a largely Internet-based promotional tactic that required people to share the Beady Eye website to unlock different stems of the song "Flick of the Finger".
-The album leaked online in its entirety 2 weeks before its official release on 10 June.
-The album was released in standard and deluxe editions.
-Deluxe edition features four extra tracks, while Japanese deluxe edition featured additional two tracks.
+The band used an internet-based promotional campaign in which users could unlock stems for "Flick of the Finger" by sharing the group's website.
+The album leaked online roughly two weeks before release.
+BE was issued in standard and deluxe editions, with deluxe and Japanese editions featuring additional tracks.

-Cover art
+Artwork

-The album (and subsequent single) artwork was designed by Trevor Jackson and features photographs by Harry Peccinotti, originally shot for NOVA Magazine.
-The album was banned in several outlets due to the exposure of a nipple.
-Liam criticized the ban saying, “It’s not porn, is it?
-It’s classic, man.
-Classic nipple.”
-The nipple on the cover art finally was covered by a hype sticker for the physical version to prevent the ban happening again, and was completely cut out for the digital version.
+The album (and subsequent single) artwork was designed by Trevor Jackson and features photographs by Harry Peccinotti, originally shot for NOVA magazine.
+The cover was reportedly banned in several outlets due to visible nudity; Gallagher criticised the ban in interviews.
+Later physical copies used a sticker to obscure the image, and some digital versions cropped it.